 Better care.
 Better coverage.
 Access for all.

-It’s time to pay attention to our access to mental health care and build systems that can meet the needs of our community.
+We have made progress expanding access to mental health services in Colorado, but there is still a lot of work to do in increase access to mental health care and continue to build systems that can meet the needs of our community.

 My husband and I are entrepreneurs.
 We believe that the path to economic growth and development in our state is through supporting local business to thrive and be in the position to create jobs which pay a good living wage.

 We also know that the pandemic took a lot from all of us.
 Even though the economy is recovering, prices are still high for everyday products, and we all feel more squeezed.
 As our district keeps growing, we need to continue to support our local businesses, fight for fair wages and affordable housing.
 This is how we make sure nobody is left behind.

 I am a mother, I am a mentor in our schools, and I am an advocate for our youth who struggle in school.
 I believe in our neighborhood schools and in the teachers who are the front line to identify and support the special learning needs in all of our children.

 Working together, we will find the path toward supporting the needs of our neighborhood schools so they can meet the needs of our neighborhood youth.

 I come from a long line of family members who have served our country.

 My grandfather was a US Army medic in WWII.

 My father served in the US Navy during Vietnam.